Portal Exclusive: Millennials opting for a career with a purpose

 The youth of today look at careers fairly differently from how we used to approach them and differently from how our parents’ generation viewed them.
 Considerations like security, tenure, steady income, no breaks in the career as an indication of reliability etc. have now become boring and passe.
 Complexity, excitement, travel, variety, innovation and increasingly purpose are becoming the current buzzwords defining aspirational careers for the younger generation.
 Unlike earlier generations, millennials want to see a change in the world around them and have the willingness to take on the responsibility and challenge of changing things themselves.
 They want their career to provide them with an opportunity to constructively contribute to the betterment of society.
 Millennials define ‘rewards’ in ways which are beyond a unidimensional monetary lens only, they want a ‘purpose’.
 A purpose that motivates them to go to work every day.
 Thereby, the social development sector is slowly becoming a preferred career choice with millennials.

 In the last 10-15 years, the social sector has evolved significantly breaking a lot of the existing myths surrounding it.
-Careers here involve working on highly complex issues of social change (patriarchy, honour killing, LGBTQ rights, gender etc.), human rights (child labor and trafficking, women’s trafficking etc.), financial inclusion and security (access to affordable finance, livelihoods etc.), environment (climate change, deforestation, water etc.) and strengthening government infrastructure (health, education etc.) and have moved beyond the more colloquial understanding of ‘social work’ (blood donation, clothes collection, scholarships etc.).
+Careers here involve working on highly complex issues of social change (patriarchy, honour killing, LGBTQ rights, gender etc.), human rights (child labor and trafficking, women’s trafficking etc.), financial inclusion and security (access to affordable finance, livelihoods etc.), environment (climate change, deforestation, water etc.) and strengthening government infrastructure (health, education etc.) and have moved beyond the more colloquial understanding of ‘social work’ (blood donation, clothes collection, financial assistance etc.).
 It offers remarkable opportunities for full time careers (rather than just volunteering and contractual opportunities) with a variety of different career paths (Social Work, Public Policy, Research, Development Management and Leadership (Strategy, Partnerships, Organisation Building, Communications, Advocacy etc) with a highly diverse set of organisations beyond the more recognized local NGO (CSR, Foundations, Funding Agencies, Development Sector Consulting Organisations, Think Tanks, Research Agencies, Impact Investment Firms, Social Enterprises, Domestic and International NGOs etc.).
 In addition to this, people building careers in this sector can hope for very decent pay scales to help them lead financial sustainable, meaningful rewarding lives.

 As per Mettl’s Salary and Employment Report (2018), an average engineering graduate earns Rs 4.7 lakh per annum which is not very different from what we would expect a fresh graduate from a good college preparing students to work in the social development sector.
 The average fresher salary would range from Rs 2.5 lakh to 6 lakh with students from the better colleges falling on the higher end of this spectrum.
 Even average salaries of architects, lawyers, accountants would probably not be very different and could even be lower than this.